The War Machines

 Sue: Those arms are rubbish.
 It couldn’t maim someone, let alone kill them.

-It’s all a bit of a mess, really.
-The director, Michael Ferguson, is trying hard, but he doesn’t have much to work with.
-But at least the episode ends on a high, as the soldiers decide to leg it, leaving the Doctor behind to face the War Machine alone.
-Or, as Sue so eloquently puts it: “It’s his Tiananmen Square moment”.
+It’s all a bit of a mess.
+The director, Michael Ferguson, is doing his best, but he doesn’t have a lot to work with.
+But at least the episode ends on a high, as the soldiers decide to leg it, leaving the Doctor behind to face a War Machine alone.
+Or, as Sue so eloquently puts it: “This is his Tiananmen Square moment”.

 Episode 4

-Sue: People of London – stay off the streets.
+Sue: People of London, stay off the streets.
 Do not attempt to rescue your bins.

 Thankfully, the Doctor comes up with an ingenious plan to deal with this nuisance.
 Well, it’s ingenious if your foe is stupid enough to walk straight into a very obvious trap.
 And luckily for the Doctor, that’s exactly what he’s up against.